 Regardless of the type of FAI, the current line of reasoning is that this impingement causes the labrum to tear over time, which in turn causes pain in the hip.
 As a result, people are getting arthroscopic surgery to fix the torn cartilage in the hip and reshape the bony abnormalities on the ball of the femur with the hopes of eliminating the pain.
-In theory that may make sense, but the dilemma is that studies have already shown that pain doesn’t seem to come from the damage to the joint cartilage.

 On the surface, the claim that surgery can help with hip impingement may seem reasonable.
 Many studies have shown that arthroscopy can be beneficial in the short term to alleviate symptoms related to FAI.
 For example, a study from the Bone and Joint Journal concluded that several patients showed a significant improvement in function and reduction of pain with high patient satisfaction scores after an average 2.3 year follow-up.

 The problem with existing studies is threefold: success criteria is inflated, follow-up time is insufficient, and control groups are lacking.